-Kōkako are a dark bluish-grey bird with a long tail, short wings and a pair of brightly coloured, fleshy "wattles"
+Kōkako are a dark bluish-grey bird with a pair of brightly coloured, fleshy "wattles"

 The kōkako belongs to the endemic New Zealand wattlebirds (Callaeidae), an ancient family of birds which includes the North and South Island saddleback and the extinct huia.